 3. High anonymity proxy: Gives the highest level of protection by changing the IP address regularly and not appearing as a proxy to web pages.

 4. Forward proxy: It passes the request from the user to the web server and performs the function of either accepting or denying the user’s forward request.

 5. Reverse proxy: It uses a firewall to forward the requests from the internet to the end-user.

 6. Residential proxy: It provides a real IP address to the users from a physical location and allows anonymous surfing.
-The web pages are more likely to trust residential proxies as it is affiliated to Internet Service Provider (ISP).
+The web pages are more likely to trust a residential proxy as it is affiliated with Internet Service Providers (ISP).
 There are two types: Rotating and Static.

-7. Data Center proxy: It is less reliable as it does not have an affiliation with ISP and provide the user with an artificial IP address to maintain anonymity.
+7. Data Center proxy: It is less reliable as it does not have an affiliation with ISP and provides the user with an artificial IP address to maintain anonymity.

 8. Private proxy: It is also known as “dedicated proxy”.
 It is the most suitable proxy for users who value privacy and are ready to spend more on it.
 It gives the user an exclusive IP address and access.

 9. Public proxy: It is also known as “open or shared proxy”.
 It provides an IP address openly to any user and helps them surf the internet anonymously.
 It is cheap and can be compromised.

 There are also proxies based on protocols like SSL proxy, SOCKS proxy, HTTP proxy, SIP proxy, etc.